Previewing Excel 2010 Formatting with Live Preview

-Excel 2007 includes the Live Preview feature, which enables you to see how a new font, font size, table style, or cell style would look on your selected data before you actually apply it.
+Excel 2010 includes the Live Preview feature, which enables you to see how a new font, font size, table style, cell style, or number format would look on your selected data before you actually apply it.
 This feature saves tons of time that would otherwise be wasted applying format after format until you finally select the right one.

 Follow these steps to use Live Preview with the Cell Styles command on the Home tab:

-A drop-down gallery gives you a wide range of choices and colors.
+A drop-down gallery gives you a wide range of choices and colors, including number formats.

 The cell formatting changes to reflect each style as you point to it.